Meme Tactics: How Artists Innovate Media to Make Underheard Voices Go Viral

 Mikail Wright-Kwon is a visual artist, designer, and researcher from the Washington D.C. metro area whose practice focuses on intercultural interactions, folk art, and queer communities.
 His family business, The Jackson Family Art Show, an arts management company in the area, sowed an interest in the arts from a young age.
 After studying abroad at Heilongjiang University in Harbin, China for three semesters he transferred to the University of Maryland, College Park to complete his undergraduate degree in Chinese Literature.

-Cuchifritos Gallery + Project Space is a program of Artists Alliance Inc., a 501c3 not for profit organization located on the Lower East Side of New York City within the Clemente Soto Vélez Cultural and Educational Center.
-Cuchifritos is supported in part by the New York City Department of Cultural Affairs in partnership with the City Council.
-This program is made possible by public funds from the New York State Council on the Arts and the National Endowment for the Arts.
-We thank the following for their generous support: Foundation for Contemporary Arts, New York City Economic Development Corporation and individual supporters of Artists Alliance Inc. Special thanks go to our team of dedicated volunteers, without whom this program would not be possible.
+Artists Alliance Inc. is 501c3 not for profit organization located on the Lower East Side of New York City within the Clemente Soto Vélez Cultural and Educational Center.
+Cuchifritos Gallery is supported in part by the New York City Department of Cultural Affairs in partnership with the City Council.
+Cuchifritos Gallery programming is made possible by public funds from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature and the National Endowment for the Arts.
+We thank the New York City Economic Development Corporation and individual supporters of Artists Alliance Inc for their continued support.
+Special thanks go to our team of dedicated volunteers and interns, without whom this program would not be possible.